arduino/ArduinoCore-samd/README.md

  *   verify that the pin can perform the function requested, and to configure the pin for
  *   that function.
 Most of the contents of pinMode() are now in pinPeripheral().
  *
+ *   There are two ways that pins can be mapped.
+The first is to map pins contiguously
+ *   (no PIO_NOT_A_PIN entries) in the table.
+This results in the least amount of space
+ *   used by the table.
+A second method, used by default by the MT-D21E and MT-D11, maps
+ *   Arduino pin numbers to the actual port pin number (ie: Arduino pin 28 = Port A28).
+ *   This only works when there is one port.
+Because not all port pins are available,
+ *   PIO_NOT_A_PIN entries must be added for these pins and more FLASH space is consumed.
+ *   For an example of both types, see variant.cpp from the MT-D11 variant.
+ *
  *   Explanation of PinDescription table:
  *
  *   Port                  This is the port (ie: PORTA).